Eastman Chemical Company: Manufacturing sites

-Sustainability and Corporate Responsibility
+Corporate responsibility

-Eastman has been a member of Responsible Care®, a global voluntary initiative developed autonomously by the chemical industry to improve health, safety, and environmental performance, for more than 25 years.
+Eastman has been a member of Responsible Care, a voluntary initiative developed autonomously by the chemical industry to improve health, safety, and environmental performance, for more than 25 years.
 In 2013, Eastman was named Responsible Care Company of the Year in the large company category by the American Chemistry Council (ACC).
 Eastman was awarded the 2009 Presidential Green Chemistry Challenge Award presented by the U.S. Environmental Protection Agency (EPA).
 The award recognizes technologies that incorporate the principles of green chemistry into chemical design, manufacture, and use.

-In 2013, the EPA designated a 3-km radius circle around the Eastman facility in Kingsport, TN as non-attainment for the 2010 1-hour sulfur dioxide (SO2) primary National Ambient Air Quality Standard (NAAQS).
+In 2013, the EPA designated a 3-km radius circle around the Eastman facility in Kingsport, Tennessee, as non-attainment for the 2010 1-hour sulfur dioxide (SO2) primary National Ambient Air Quality Standard (NAAQS).
 The State of Tennessee continues to monitor ambient sulfur dioxide levels within the non-attainment area.

 Through 2015, Eastman improved energy intensity by approximately 8% compared to a 2008 baseline.
 The company established a goal to improve energy intensity 20% by 2020.
 In 2014 and early 2016, Eastman converted two boilers at its Kingsport, Tennessee, site from coal to natural gas combustion.
 Three additional boilers will be converted by 2018 for a total of five.
-The Kingsport boiler conversion project is the most significant air pollution control project in the history of Eastman and will diversify the Kingsport facility’s energy mix from 90% coal to 50% coal and 50% natural gas.
+The Kingsport boiler conversion project is the most significant air pollution control project in the history of Eastman and will diversify the Kingsport facility's energy mix from 90% coal to 50% coal and 50% natural gas.
 Eastman also converted a coal-fired boiler at its Indian Orchard facility in Springfield, Massachusetts, to natural gas in 2015.

 As of 2019, Eastman has been recognized by the U.S. Environmental Protection Agency (EPA) as an ENERGY STAR Partner of the Year eight consecutive years.
-Eastman has also been recognized three consecutive years by Glassdoor as an Employees’ Choice Best Place to Work and by Ethisphere Institute as a World’s Most Ethical Company.
+Eastman has also been recognized three consecutive years by Glassdoor as an Employees' Choice Best Place to Work and by Ethisphere Institute as a World's Most Ethical Company.